cogentcore/core/README.md

 	  + https://code.visualstudio.com/docs/getstarted/keybindings -- Ctrl+1,2,3 etc -- seems pretty awkward though..

-* gieditor remember last filename saved if any, instead of WinVp.json
-   + it should just be a Frame object itself, with Filename field.

 * crash on quit:
 * cocoa.go:
    272:	func closeWindow(id uintptr) {